Geography, Urban and Environmental Studies (PhD)

 The PhD in Geography, Urban and Environmental Studies deepens your understanding of how humans interact with the world around them, examining the socio-cultural and environmental dimensions of human settlements as they evolve.
 The degree examines the complex nature of interactions between humans and the environment and looks at how to develop more sustainable livelihoods and settlements.
 Course materials draw on a variety of social science perspectives and GIS mapping to address issues that arise while developing the natural environment.
 Students gain invaluable experience in their field of research through a 200-hour work placement in the private sector, research labs, non-profit organizations or the government.
 Students are required to give lectures after completing a teaching seminar with the Centre for Teaching and Learning.
 Our faculty have received the highest honours from the Royal Society of Canada’s College of New Scholars and the Canada Research Chairs Program, and have expertise in the natural sciences, social sciences and humanities.

-MA or MSc in Geography, Urban Planning, Environmental Science, or a related field of study from a recognized university.
+- MA or MSc in Geography, Urban Planning, Environmental Science, or a related field of study from a recognized university.

-Admission is contingent on the availability of an appropriate faculty member in the Department to serve as supervisor.
+- Admission is contingent on the availability of an appropriate faculty member in the Department to serve as supervisor.

-Proficiency in English.
+- Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.